Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v2/readme.md

 await gapi.client.drive.files.touch({ fileId: "fileId",  });

 /*
 Moves a file to the trash.
-The currently authenticated user must own the file or be at least a `fileOrganizer` on the parent for shared drive files.
+The currently authenticated user must own the file or be at least a fileOrganizer on the parent for shared drive files.
 Only the owner may trash a file.
-The trashed item is excluded from all `files.list` responses returned for any user who does not own the file.
+The trashed item is excluded from all files.list responses returned for any user who does not own the file.
 However, all users with access to the file can see the trashed item metadata in an API response.
-All users with access can copy, download, export, and share the file. *Note:* Files moved to the trash still appear by default in results from the`files.list` method.
-To permanently remove a file, use `files.delete`.
+All users with access can copy, download, export, and share the file.
 */
 await gapi.client.drive.files.trash({ fileId: "fileId",  });

 /*
 Restores a file from the trash.
-The currently authenticated user must own the file or be at least a `fileOrganizer` on the parent for shared drive files.
+The currently authenticated user must own the file or be at least a fileOrganizer on the parent for shared drive files.
 Only the owner may untrash a file.
 */
 await gapi.client.drive.files.untrash({ fileId: "fileId",  });

 /*
 Updates a file's metadata and/or content.
 When calling this method, only populate fields in the request that you want to modify.
-When updating fields, some fields might be changed automatically, such as `modifiedDate`.
+When updating fields, some fields might be changed automatically, such as modifiedDate.
 This method supports patch semantics.
-This method supports an */upload* URI and accepts uploaded media with the following characteristics: - *Maximum file size:* 5120GB - *Accepted Media MIME types:*`*/*` Note: Specify a valid MIME type, rather than the literal `*/*` value.
-The literal `*/*` is only used to indicate that any valid MIME type can be uploaded.
-For further information on uploading files, refer to [Upload files](/drive/api/guides/manage-uploads).
 */
 await gapi.client.drive.files.update({ fileId: "fileId",  });

 /*
-Subscribes to changes to a file.
+Subscribe to changes on a file.
 */
 await gapi.client.drive.files.watch({ fileId: "fileId",  });